ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 ## 3. Feature Reference CSV

-This is the same as the [Feature Reference CSV] that is produced by the 10x techs.
+This is the same as the [Feature Reference CSV] that is produced by the 10x techs, but without the column `Library Features`.

 # Output CSVs
 A single processing run will produce (at least) two output CSVs: 1) `Processing Status` and 2) `FASTQ meta-data`